youmndev/maze-game/README.md

 ## 🍭 Endless Maze Game

 An interactive console-based maze game written in C++.
 The goal is simple: find your way through the maze and reach the 🏁 finish.
-Use WASD to move your character through the maze and see how quickly you can escape!

 ## 🛠️ Technologies